-(Egypt, Iraq, Saudi Arabia, Kuwait.
-Oman and U.A.E)

-Total marks: 100 (Internal marks 30 and Theory 70).
+(Egypt, had, Saudi Alabia, Kuwan, Ollah and O.A.E) Total marks: 100 (Internal marks 30 and Theory 70).
 Credits: 04.
 Instruction: 64 hours per semester

 After studying the course the students will come to know the following: Realize the existence of various types of sources for the study of Economic development in West Asian region specially Arabic countries.
 This course covers provide useful knowledge about oil economy of the region.
 Labor market and concept of tax -free economy of this region.